nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### Example of usage:

-Assume that _Fatty Foods_ tag only has _Chocolate Milkshake_ under it:
+Assume that the _Fatty Foods_ tag only has _Chocolate Milkshake_ under it:
 ```
 untag / Mee Pok / Hawker Food + Noodles
 untag / Chocolate Milkshake / Fatty Foods